Can Your School Reduce Hardware?

 Once you’ve determined the computers you can safely eliminate, start considering what to do with them.

 Consider using some machines as dedicated remote access resources.
 The LabStats Remote Access Dashboard allows students to access hardware on campus, from the safety of their homes.
 Remember, remote access sessions are included in LabStats reports.
 You could turn whole labs into remote-only, or assign every other computer in a lab to be remote-only to aid in social distancing efforts.

-Other options include moving machines to departments or campuses who might not have the funds to purchase, selling unused machines to gain revenue, or loaning out or donating unused machines to students in need or staff who are working from home.
+Other options include moving machines to departments or campuses who might not have the funds to purchase, selling unused machines to reduce inventory overhead, or loaning out or donating unused machines to students in need or staff who are working from home.

 This is the time for creative solutions and using data to make strategic budget decisions.